15931/ST446/Week01/class/google_cloud_platform_class_activity.md

 In this section, we will set up a dataproc cluster for PySpark and connect it to a Jupyter notebook.
 Please try to get it to run by next week.

-The following instructions worked for me on MacOS with chrome: [Section: Create a cluster and install the Jupyter component](https://cloud.google.com/dataproc/docs/tutorials/jupyter-notebook), you can also find the steps for
+The following instructions worked on MacOS with Chrome: [Section: Create a cluster and install the Jupyter component](https://cloud.google.com/dataproc/docs/tutorials/jupyter-notebook).
+You can also find the steps for
 Windows and Linux.

 If you have difficulties setting it up, please get in contact with the teaching assistant.

 #### 4a.
 Create a cluster on which to run Jupyter notebook

+Refer to [this document](../instructions/jupyter-dataproc.md) to create a Dataproc cluster through the Google Cloud Console.

-Use the following comand to create a Dataproc cluster with Jupyter notebook
+Use the following command to create a Dataproc cluster with Jupyter notebook:

 ```
 gcloud beta dataproc clusters create cluster-name \